Global-Conflicts-ArmA/global-conflicts-website/_guides/60mmGuide.md

 	 Using our example above, we have 24mils to either add or subtract for every 100 meters difference in altitude.<br/>
  	For this, our target is 100 meters higher then our location.<br/>
 	We already know our standard elevation of 1229, now we adjust for that 100 meter height difference.<br/>
- Because we are 100 meters **lower** then our target, we will add 24mils, making our final elevation to target 1253.<br/>
+ Because we are 100 meters **lower** then our target, we will subtract 24mils, making our final elevation to target 1253.<br/>
-	 If we was **above** our target by 100 meters, we'd deduct 24mils from 1229.<br/>
+	 If we was **above** our target by 100 meters, we'd add 24mils from 1229.<br/>
  	For every extra 100 meters, you'd continue to add or subtract the mils in the forth column.<br/>

 	 Using page up or down, adjust the elevation of your mortar until the dial on the left shows the same.<br/>